Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Conclusion

 \section{Conclusion}

-To conclude, we propose a new benchmark, namely DPCRS in this work that achieves the best-known achievable rate region for MISO BC with partial CSIT by incorporating RS with DPC.
+To conclude, we propose a novel strategy, namely, DPCRS in this work for assessing the rate region of multi-antenna BC with partial CSIT by incorporating RS with DPC.
 By splitting the user messages at the transmitter into common and private parts, and use DPC to encode the private parts, DPCRS not only enables the ability to partially decode the interference and partially treat interference as noise, but also further restrains the multi-user interference among private messages.
-We extend the proposed DPCRS for MISO BC to MISO BC with a multicast message.
-The proposed DPCRS for MISO BC with a multicast message also becomes a new benchmark that achieves the best-know achievable rate region for MISO BC with a multicast message in partial CSIT.
-Numerical results show that existing linearly precoded RS, benefiting from its robustness in partial CSIT, outperforms DPC if CSIT is sufficiently inaccurate in MISO BC.
+Numerical results first show that the existing linearly precoded RS, benefiting from its robustness in partial CSIT, outperforms DPC if CSIT is sufficiently inaccurate in MISO BC.
+Most importantly, the rate region improvement of linearly precoded RS over DPC comes with much lower hardware and computational complexities.
 This is sharply different from the observations in perfect CSIT where DPC outperforms all linearly precoded strategies.
-The proposed DPCRS not only achieves the largest rate region in both MISO BC and MISO BC with a multicast message but also less sensitive to CSIT inaccuracies, network loads and user deployments.
+Moreover, we show that the proposed DPCRS not only enlarges the rate region of MISO BC with partial CSIT but is more robust to CSIT inaccuracies, network loads and user deployments compared with DPC and other existing transmission strategies.